gerardtoko/GTBlackListBundle/README.md

 The ```getData``` Method must be returned a array.

-Example of configuration file yml:
+Example of configuration yml file:
 ```yml
 gt_black_list:
     provider: class